 But the curves often aren’t the culprit.
 Many patients are actually suffering from a separate, unrelated condition that goes undetected while the curvature takes the blame.
 For example, take sciatica and scoliosis; it’s often difficult to discern whether they’re related when they appear together.
 Sciatica—leg pain that originates in the lower back and travels down the sciatic nerve in the back of the leg—afflicts millions of adults.
-As many as 40 percent will experience it at some point during their lives.
+As many as 40 percent will experience sciatica leg pain at some point during their lives.
 More than a million patients each year undergo MRI scans to determine its origin, and many will be told there’s no obvious cause for their pain.
 When a cause can be pinpointed, nine times out of 10 it’s attributed to a herniated disc that’s compressing a nerve.

-The Relationship Between Sciatica and Scoliosis
+The Relationship Between Scoliosis and Sciatica.
+Can scoliosis cause sciatica?

 Here are just a few of the ways scoliosis and sciatica pain can manifest together:

 Pinched nerve.
 In some scoliosis patients, the tilting and rotation of the vertebrae can pinch a nerve root, resulting in sciatica.
 So, can scoliosis cause sciatic nerve pain?
 Yes.
 Many patients have found the ScoliSMART Activity Suit effective if this is the case.

 Pseudo sciatica.
 As the scoliosis curves throw the spine out of balance, the patient often compensates by shifting more weight onto one leg—usually the right one.
 This can lead to chronic leg pain that mimics sciatica.
 This often brings up the age-old question, can sciatica cause scoliosis?

 Arthritis.
 Patients who have had scoliosis for a long time tend to develop arthritis faster in the affected area of the spine.
-This can cause sciatica-type pain, as well.
+This can cause extraspinal sciatica-type pain, as well.